 Ability New Brunswick aims to empower and give independence to those with a spinal cord injury or a mobility disability.
 By providing innovative services, developing progressive public policy.

 Adult Literacy Fredericton strives to empower adult learners aged 18 and over, by helping them acquire reading, writing and numeracy skills necessary to function successfully at home, work.
 Through this work, learners are better equipped to reach their full potential in the community.

 Big Brothers Big Sisters aims to help children in our community through mentoring relationships.
 Serving as role models, our mentors teach by example the importance of giving and giving back, of staying in school, and of having respect for family, peers and community.

 CRMHAA advocates for mental health, and facilitates support groups for mental health service users.
-They also strive to education the pubic and corporations on the importance of mental health.
+They also strive to educate the public and corporations on the importance of mental health.
 They offer certification in Suicide Intervention and Mental Health First Aid.
 They partner with the John Howard Society which aims to eradicate homelessness.